dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 ## Creating the application widget

+{% task 'Create a new root node for the application.' %}

+In the [first tutorial](../001_static_content/) in this series, we created an application with a single widget, which we modified to show the title of our Biz-E Bodies view.
+In this tutorial, we are going to expand our application to show each worker's portrait as well as their name.
+Before we get to that, we have some refactoring to do.
+Our demo application is currently hard-wired to render our widget, which has been renamed to the more appropriate `Banner` in this tutorial.
+This can be found in `main.ts`:

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}

 This line: `const Projector = ProjectorMixin(Banner);` tells the application to use the `Banner` widget as the source of the virtual DOM elements for rendering the application.
 To add a second widget, we are going to create a new widget called `App` that represents the entire application that we are building.
 To start that process, go into the empty `App.ts` file located in the `src/widgets` directory.
 First, we need to add the required dependencies to create the `App` widget.